QuantConnect/Documentation/07-Research/06-machine-learning-research.rst

     modelStr = json.dumps(serialize_keras_object(model))
     qb.ObjectStore.Save(model_key, modelStr)

-Then we can load our model from the Object Store using :code:`qb.ObjectStore.Read` with our key.
+Then we can load our model from the Object Store using ``qb.ObjectStore.Read`` with our key.
 We should make sure our key exists in the Object Store before attempting to access it.
-Then we can convert our string back into a json and finally create a sequential model from it using :code:`Sequential.from_config`.
+Then we can convert our string back into a json and finally create a sequential model from it using ``Sequential.from_config``.

 .. code-block::